Byron/depot/src/md/meta-db.md

 * it is possible to connect to another instance of a similarly configured meta-database, and seamlessly access all the internal database it provides (proxying).
 * each stored value is identifiable by some sort of URL.
 These can be resolved to quickly find the respective item.
 * even though transactions should be part of the system, in-memory-only applications should have no trouble with it or much overhead.
+* constraints allow to specify that, for example, upon deletion of one entity, or disconnection of a particular property, the respective entity should be deleted automatically as well.
+This functionality is similar to what's available in SQL, which greatly helps to keep a model conistent automatically.
+    * Alternatively, or as a first step, one could consider implementing some sort of garbage collector, which determines which entities are stray and can be deleted for that reason.

 ### data model